Chimediin Saikhanbileg: Chief Cabinet Secretary (2012–2014)

-As a result, the two-year negotiation of Oyu Tolgoi Underground Mine was concluded and the decision to launch a $4.2 billion construction project was reached on 19 May 2015.
-Inaugurating the Oyu Tolgoi Project, Saikhanbileg said: "From now on, the OT project transforms from a controversial political matter into a business project.
+As a result, the two-year negotiation of the Oyu Tolgoi Underground Mine was concluded, and the decision to launch a $4.2 billion construction project was reached on 19 May 2015.
+Inaugurating the Oyu Tolgoi Project, Saikhanbileg said, "From now on, the OT project transforms from a controversial political matter into a business project.
 From now on, the matter will be settled by the members of the board and not by politicians."

-In July 2016, as a Prime Minister of Mongolia, Saikhanbileg hosted the leaders of state and government of 53 countries of Europe and Asia for the ASEM Summit in the capital city of Mongolia, Ulaanbaatar.
+On 15-16 July 2016, as prime minister, Saikhanbileg, hosted the leaders of state and government of 53 countries of Europe and Asia for the 11th Asia-Europe Meeting Summit (ASEM) in the capital city of Mongolia, Ulaanbaatar.

+Post-premiership

+In the 2016 parliamentary election, the Democratic Party, with 9 seats, lost to the Mongolian People's Party which won a supermajority of 65 seats.
+Saikhanbileg and several high-ranking officials within the DP were unseated.

+On 10 April 2018, Saikhanbileg alongside former prime minister Sanjiin Bayar was arrested by anti-corruption agencies when he returned from the US to cooperate with investigations into allegations of corruption and abuse of power.
+At the request of the corruption probe, two courts ordered that both ex-prime ministers be held for 30 days in a detention centre.
+In an open letter, Saikhanbileg himself denied the allegations of bribery and misuse of power.
+He was soon released on bail later in 2018.
+In 2019, he departed to Seoul and fled to the United States for medical treatment and has been residing there ever since.
+While he was abroad, he was charged with four charges for his role in the 2015 Oyu-tolgoi agreement and an arrest warrant was issued by the government in 2020, whom he and his lawyer state it to be a "politically motivated" charges by then-president Khaltmaagiin Battulga, who attempted to seize the judiciary in 2019.

+On 13 February 2020, former DP chairman and outgoing Chief of Staff of president Battulga, Zandaakhüügiin Enkhbold, told in a press conference that former prime minister Saikhanbileg applied for an American citizenship.
+Saikhanbileg made his first media appearance in 2024 on the Lkhagvyn TOIM talk show.
+During the interview, he stated he won't become a US citizen and "will end my life as a Mongolian citizen."

 Family and personal life

 Saikhanbileg is married and is a father of three.
-He met his wife, Baigal, at the Mongolian Student Festival on the shores of Baikal lake.
+He met his wife, Baigal, at the Mongolian Student Festival on the shores of Lake Baikal.
 Saikhanbileg and Baigal married in 1993.
-Saikhanbileg is fluent in Mongolian, Russian and English.
-Saikhanbileg engages in Powerlifting as a hobby.
+Saikhanbileg is fluent in Mongolian, Russian, and English.

+Saikhanbileg engages in powerlifting as a hobby.
 He was elected the President of the Mongolian Powerlifting Federation from 2010 to 2017.